WillSewell/mysite2014/posts/2020-08-05-how-pusher-unified-the-product-dashboards.md

 ---
-title: How Pusher unified the product dashboards (and why we had two in the first place)
+title: How Pusher unified the product dashboards
 description: >-
   I don't think any company intends on having two dashboards (!), but that is exactly what we ended up with at Pusher.
 This post is a reflection on